 JobPath is a new approach to employment activation which caters mainly for people who are long-term unemployed (over 12 months) to assist them to secure and sustain full-time paid employment or self-employment.

-Following the completion of a public procurement process, contracts to deliver JobPath have been signed with two companies – Seetec Limited and Turas Nua Limited) will provide JobPath services in two contract areas that are based on the Department’s divisional structure.
+Following the completion of a public procurement process, contracts to deliver JobPath have been signed with two companies – Seetec Limited and Turas Nua Limited.
+These companies will provide JobPath services in two contract areas that are based on the Department’s divisional structure.